NaokiKojimaJapan/e-commerce_sales_analysis/README.md

 - Competitors analysis in product and price levels.

 An interactive Tableau dashboard can be downloaded [here](https://public.tableau.com/app/profile/naoki.kojima/viz/AmazonTrashBag/Overview?publish=yes).
-The SQL queries utilized to clean, organize, and prepare data for the dashboard can be found [here](https://github.com/NaokiKojimaJapan/e-commerce_sales_analysis/blob/main/SQL%20Data%20Preparation.sql).

 # North Star Metrics and Dimensions
 Sales: Total sales in the Trash Bag category on Amazon US from Jan 2016 to Oct 2017.